-Part 5: Conquering Everyday Health
+Part 6: Conquering Everyday Health

-- "Vitamin D and gastrointestinal diseases: inflammatory bowel disease and colorectal cancer," Therap Adv Gastroenterol.
-2011 January; 4(1): 49-62 - "Plasma 25-hydroxyvitamin D and colorectal cancer risk according to tumour immunity status," Gut; published online 1/15/2015 - Vitamin D status and survival of metastatic colorectal cancer patients: Results from CALGB/SWOG 80405," J Clin Oncol 2015: 33 - "The phytoestrogen prunetin affects body composition and improves fitness and lifespan in male Drosophila melanogaster."
-The FASEB Journal 2016; 30(2): 948- - "Individual variability in human blood metabolites identifies age-related differences."
-Proceedings of the National Academy of Sciences, 2016; 113(16):4252-9 - "Effects of blueberry supplementation on measures of functional mobility in older adults."
+"The phytoestrogen prunetin affects body composition and improves fitness and lifespan in male Drosophila melanogaster."
+The FASEB Journal 2016; 30(2): 948-958

+"Individual variability in human blood metabolites identifies age-related differences."
+Proceedings of the National Academy of Sciences, 2016; 113(16):4252-9

+"Effects of blueberry supplementation on measures of functional mobility in older adults."
 Appl Physiol Nutr Metab.
+2015 Jun:40(6):543-9.

-2015 Jun;40(6):543-9. - "Effects of Lifestyle Modification on Telomerase Gene Expression in Hypertensive Patients: A Pilot Trial of Stress Reduction and Health Education Programs in African Americans."
+"Effects of Lifestyle Modification on Telomerase Gene Expression in Hypertensive Patients: A Pilot Trial of Stress Reduction and Health Education Programs in African Americans."
 PLoS One.
-2015 Nov 16:10(11):e0142689. - "Metformin promotes lifespan through mitohormesis via the peroxiredoxin PRDX-2."
-Proc Natl Acad Sci U S A. 2014 Jun 17:111(24):E2501-9. - "Metformin improves health span and lifespan in mice."
-Nat Commun.2013:4:2192.
+2015 Nov 16;10(11):e0142689.